-The cool design hotel is part of Andel City, a new commercial center, which includes a multiplex cinema and stylish shopping mall.
+The cool design hotel is part of Andel City, a new commercial centre, including a multiplex cinema and stylish shopping mall.
 The architects succeeded in an artistic coup of giving the uncompromising modern interior a friendly, relaxed tone.
 Address: Stroupežnického 21, Smichov. website

 Alchymist Grand Hotel and Spa *****

-Highly recommend by trip advisor this five-star baroque palace hotel this five-star baroque palace hotel offers 20 suites and 26 rooms that range from simply luxurious to absolutely indulgent.
-Hotel has large, sumptuously decorated rooms, though all the gilt stucco, swags and crystal chandeliers may be a touch overpowering for some.
-There is also very nice spa, an atmospheric pool in the cellar and an art gallery. website
+Highly recommend by trip advisor, this five-star baroque palace hotel offers 20 suites and 26 rooms that range from simply luxurious to absolutely indulgent.
+The hotel has large, sumptuously decorated rooms, though all the gilt stucco, swags and crystal chandeliers may be a touch overpowering for some.
+There is also a very nice spa, an atmospheric pool in the cellar and an art gallery. website

 Four Seasons Hotel Prague *****